nca45/Check-In-Server/README.md

 # Check-In-Server
-A Javascript webpage that allows multiple users to 'check in' to a class or event monitored by an admin
+A Javascript webpage using node.js that allows multiple users to 'check in' to a class or event monitored by an admin

 This project was developed for CMPT 218 - Special Topics in Computing Science

-## NPM Dependencies
+## Dependencies
-This project requires `node.js`, `express` and `mongodb`
+This project requires npm dependencies for `express` and `mongodb`

 Be sure to use `npm install` to ensure the project compiles

+This project also requires node.js

 ## Using this project
 I have commented out my mongodb database URL for obvious security reasons.
 Make sure you fill these variables